robinpoort/bip/README.md

 Data attribute name for noclick elements.
 Swiping these elements will still trigger toggle. (default: `data-touch-noclick`)

 ### scrollable
 Data attribute name for scrollable elements.
-When this element has overflowing content swipe will be disabled so the user can scroll (especially on touch devices). (default: `data-touch-noclick`)
+When this element has overflowing content swipe will be disabled so the user can scroll (especially on touch devices). (default: `data-touch-scrollable`)

 ### accordion
 Data attribute name for accordion elements.
 Items only accordion if both active and target element have this data attribute. (default: `data-touch-accordion`)